 Our Forest Campaign aims to make responsible forest trade the norm.
 Working alongside business, we aim to transform timber markets in the UK and Europe.
 That way, your business will benefit from a secure long-term supply, while people and nature can thrive in the forests they depend on.

 Over fifty influential businesses plus two major trade associations have signed up to support the campaign - find out who they are here.
-If you are a business in the UK that buys timber or timber products and are interested in joining the campaign, please contact us.
+If you are a business in the UK that buys timber or timber products and are interested in joining the campaign, please contact us by 30 November 2016.

 Why are we running this campaign?

 Our Forest Campaign seeks to cut out the trade in illegal and unsustainable timber, by working together with business to influence government at UK and EU level in order to level the playing field for businesses that are supportive of responsible forest trade.

 With the review of the EU Timber Regulation, we have an opportunity to completely close the market to illegal timber.
 This Regulation, which came into force in March 2013, aims to stop illegal logged timber from entering the European markets – but has loopholes in it which mean that less than half the value of timber products coming into Europe is covered by the regulation.

 Read our position statement on the product coverage of the EU Timber Regulation.

 But closing the markets to illegal timber won’t fix the problem – if we are to be able to rely on forests for the goods and services we depend on for generations to come, we need to be harvesting them sustainably.
 This campaign also calls for mechanisms to enable the transition to a market in sustainable timber by 2020.

 Businesses up their game